Pastoral Care is the Foundation of our Success

 Pastoral Care Statement

 The pastoral care system supports and promotes the shared values and aims of the school of ‘Excellence for All’.
 It is an integral part of the life of the school, underpinning the academic work of the school, working tirelessly to remove any barriers to learning.
 A committed team of professionals in school work closely with all stakeholders and external agencies to ensure students can fulfil their academic potential whilst also flourishing as well rounded individuals.
 Our ethos is based on the Windsor Way which promotes Respect and Responsibility for oneself and others, an ethos which can be felt throughout the school.
-Equality and diversity are embraced across the school with British Values celebrated every day.
-Safeguarding and child protection are central to the pastoral system as we believe only safe and happy students will truly fulfil their potential.
+Equality and diversity are embraced across the school with British Values celebrated every day (as set out in our Promoting Life in Modern Britain policy).
+Safeguarding and child protection are central to the pastoral system as we believe only safe and happy students will truly fulfil their potential (click here to view our Safeguarding policy).

 At Windsor High School and Sixth Form the Pastoral structure is based on vertical House teams led by a Head of House.
 Each House consists of two tutor groups from each year group.
 The Head of House leads half termly meetings with House tutors to share good pastoral practice.
 There are regular House assemblies led by the Head of House, which focus on raising aspirations and developing emotional, physical and mental well being.
 The Heads of House are a really strong team of committed colleagues ably supported by a number of other staff.